top of page

 The Bryn Du Commission is a proud member of the Artist Communities Alliance and is supported in part by the Ohio Arts Council.

-The 2025 Bryn Du Artist in Residence program is sponsored by the Granville Community Foundation.
+The 2026 Bryn Du Artist in Residence program is sponsored by

 Thank you for your support!